gzuidhof/GConsole/README.md

 Two notes

-* Especially welcome are UIs for different UI frameworks (such as OpenGUI and EZ GUI).
+* Especially welcome are front-ends for different UI frameworks (such as OpenGUI and EZ GUI).
 * The project could use a logo.

 ##Contributors